It’s that time of year again… Super Bowl time.

 347 Kent St, Sydney

-The Kent St Hotel is located in the heart of the city; right in Sydney’s CBD.
-The pub has cool Cuban vibes and was redesigned not long ago specifically for guys wanting to grab a burger, a few beers and just watch sport.
-The venue also has big screen TVs perfect to watch the Super Bowl this year.
+The Kent St Hotel is located in the heart of the city, right in Sydney’s CBD.
+The pub has cool Cuban vibes and was redesigned not long ago specifically for guys wanting to grab a burger, a few beers and just watch sports.
+The venue also has big-screen TVs perfect to watch the Super Bowl this year.

 The Marlborough Hotel

 One of the most iconic pubs in Newtown is of course The Marlborough Hotel.
 Known for their live music and beer garden, The Marlborough Hotel or the ‘Marly’ has a lively atmosphere that is ideal for the Super Bowl.

 The Marly’s doors will open at 9 am on Super Bowl day and the venue will be offering $25 beer buckets, $12 for half a kilo of chicken wings, $12 bacon and egg rolls, $9 share fries and ‘gameday giveaways’.
 Entry is free, but to avoid being turned away at the door due to capacity limits, you should definitely book ahead.

 The Office Hotel